Aayudham (2008 film)

-Aayudham is a 2008 Malayalam-language action film, directed by M. A. Nishad.
-The film stars Suresh Gopi, Thilakan, Lal,Bharathi, Karthika and Bala.
+Aayudham is a 2008 Malayalam-language action film, written and directed by M. A. Nishad.
+The film stars Suresh Gopi, Thilakan, Lal, Bharathi, Karthika and Bala.
 The film had musical score by Alphonse Joseph and Biji Bal.

 Plot

 A bomb blast occurs at Vilayam, a beach town in Kerala.
-The case was first investigated by Mahendra Varma, who had arrested Anwar, the son of Abdullah, the muezzin.
-The chief minister, Madhavan appoints Hrisikesh IPS to investigate the crime.
+The case is first investigated by a corrupt police commissioner Mahendra Varma, who arrests Anwar, the son of Abdullah, a local muezzin.
+The chief minister, Madhavan appoints Hrisikesh to investigate the crime.
 His team include CI Rappayi and DYSP Hamza.